Support for Research and Teaching

-The Forum for Digital Culture supports digital arts and humanities at the University of Chicago as a unit within the Division of the Arts & Humanities.
+The Forum for Digital Culture supports digital humanities at the University of Chicago as a unit within the Division of the Arts & Humanities.
+The Forum staff:

-- Teaching digital skills and tools via Digital Studies courses taught by Forum staff and by training and supervising students doing computational work as research assistants on faculty projects.
+• Teach students coding skills and the use of software tools via Digital Studies courses and by supervising their computational work as research assistants on faculty projects.

 Staff and Resources